fieldtrip/website/tutorial/scripting.md

 ## Batching

-In the end we’ll end up with a collection of several functions, either depending on the output of previous functions (e.g. preprocessing or artifact rejection) while others could in principle be called in parallel (e.g. averaging per condition or per subject).
+In the end we'll end up with a collection of several functions, either depending on the output of previous functions (e.g. preprocessing or artifact rejection) while others could in principle be called in parallel (e.g. averaging per condition or per subject).
 This could result in an analysis pipeline such as this (simplified) on

 {% include image src="/assets/img/tutorial/scripting/pipeline.jpg" width="600" %}

 This will allow us to automate most of the steps that do not require manual labor (in this example that would be the visual inspection of the data to reject artifacts).
 This is called _batching_.
 Large datasets will often require quite some processing time and it will therefore often be the case that a batch will be run overnight.

-The worst that can happen is that the next morning you’ll see some red lines in your MATLAB command window just because of a small mistake in one of the first subjects.
+The worst that can happen is that the next morning you'll see some red lines in your MATLAB command window just because of a small mistake in one of the first subjects.
 Therefore, you might want to try using the `try-catch` option in MATLAB.
 Whenever something goes wrong between the `try` and `catch` it will jump to the catch after which it will just continue.
 E.g

     for i = 1:number_of_subjects
     try